kchua88/data-science-S2023/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.0121   0.021 0.0299
+    ## 1 0.0113    0.02 0.0287

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - Induced variability- we can have induced variability from df_samples due to there being a chance of manufacturing defects.
-Defects like inclusions within the material would affect the material’s breaking strength.
-Because we approximate the log normal distribution using df_samples, there could be induced variability introduced into our calculation.
+  - Induced variability- we can have induced variability from df_samples due to there being limited strength data in the dataset which could influence our POF estimate.
 - Does this confidence interval imply that `POF < 0.03`?
   - Yes, the 95% confidence interval only includes the POF below 0.03.
     The evidence suggests the true POF lies between 0.00976 and 0.0262